Charles is a US Army Cavalry Veteran from 1993-2005. He has served stateside in support of several missions throughout his military career.

 The clock was ticking and I needed to find a place to live quick!
 Winter was coming and I had to find an RV in my price range, move all of my things into a storage space and go to work every day.
 This wasn't going to be easy.

-My search for an RV started with a Google search for RV dealers in my area.
+My search for an RV started on Google with a search for RV dealers in my area.
 The internet is great for price comparisons.
-I found about 6 or 7 RV's within driving range.
+I found about 6 or 7 RV's for sale within driving range.
 What I wanted was something 23' or less.
 I wanted something I could tow behind my vehicle.
 I have a 4,000 lb towing capacity so I was limited in my choices.

 I live in the Northeast.
 There are tons of RV dealers within driving distance.
 My search took me from Hamburg, PA to Trenton, NJ.

-My first choice was an RV from Trenton, NJ.
-It was a 2004 21-ft couples camper with a queen bed, dinette and full bath.
+My first choice was a tow behind camper RV from the Trenton, NJ area.
+It was a 2004 21-foot couples camper with a queen bed, dinette, and full bath.
 The unit was CLEAN!
-No leaks or soft spots and was well-taken care of.
-The dealer was asking $4400, a little over my budget but this RV was NICE for the PRICE!
-I used this RV as my gauge when looking at other RV's in my price range.
+The camper had no leaks or soft spots and was well taken care of.
+The dealer was asking $4400.00, a little over my budget but this RV was NICE for the PRICE!
+I used this particular RV as my gauge when looking at other RV's in my price range.

 My second choice was a 2006 23' RV in Hamburg, PA.
 This RV was listed as a "great starter camper" and the photos from the dealer looked great.
 They were asking $3,600 and I figured I could offer $3000 because it needed new tires.
 When I got to the dealer, this RV was toast.
 It was flood damaged and the entire unit smelled of mold and mildew.

 After visiting two more dealers in the area, I decided that my first choice was going to be my best bet.
 Time was moving quickly and I had a lot of preparations that had to be taken care of before the big move.